vashu2425/KrishGPT/README.md

-# KrishGPT
-# Ask Krishna! 🦚 - A RAG-Based Bhagavad Gita Query Assistant
+# KrishGPT! 🦚 - A RAG-Based Bhagavad Gita Query Assistant

-**Ask Krishna!** is an interactive Retrieval-Augmented Generation (RAG) web application that allows users to ask questions related to the teachings of the Bhagavad Gita.
-The application employs advanced NLP techniques to retrieve relevant text chunks from the scripture and generate context-aware responses.
+**KrishGPT!** s an interactive RAG web app that lets you ask questions about the Bhagavad Gita.
+It uses advanced NLP to retrieve relevant text and generate insightful, context-aware responses, with a built-in feature to translate answers into Hindi for broader accessibility.
 ---

 ## Key Features